abuseofnotation/category-theory-illustrated/_chapters/06_functors.md

 What are functors for
 ===

-Now, that we have seen so many examples of functors, we finally can attempt to answer the million-dollar question, namely what are functors for and why are they useful? (often formulated also as "Why are you wasting your/my time with this (abstact) nonsense?")
+Now, that we have seen so many examples of functors, we finally can attempt to answer the million-dollar question, namely what are functors for and why are they useful? (often formulated also as "Why are you wasting your/my time with this (abstract) nonsense?")

 Well, we saw that *maps are functors* and we know that *maps are useful*, so let's start from there.